 As is often the case in a small city, Woodbury doesn't have a public transportation system that people use for their commute.

-The per capita income in Woodbury in 2022 was $22,831, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $91,324 for a family of four.
+The per capita income in Woodbury in 2022 was $25,561, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $102,244 for a family of four.
 However, Woodbury contains both very wealthy and poor people as well.
-Woodbury also has one of the higher rates of people living in poverty in the nation, with 30.85% of its population below the federal poverty line.

 Woodbury is an extremely ethnically-diverse city.
 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Woodbury residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Woodbury include Irish, English, German, Italian, and Dutch.
+The greatest number of Woodbury residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Woodbury include Irish, English, German, Italian, and Czechoslovakian.

 The most common language spoken in Woodbury is English.
 Other important languages spoken here include Polish and Italian.